OlegApanovich/add-old-school-elements-icons-module-for-wpbakery-page-builder/README.md

 ## Description

-This is a Wordpress plugin that adds the module to WPBakery Page Builder that restores his editor elements icons to the style used before version 8.0
+This WordPress plugin adds a module to WPBakery Page Builder, bringing back the old school style of editor elements icons used in versions prior to 8.0.

 ![](assets/images/screenshot-1.png)